NabuCasa/universal-silabs-flasher/README.md

  - If the provided firmware image type does not match the running image type, the firmware will not be flashed.
 Cross-flashing can be enabled with `--allow-cross-flashing`.
  - If the provided firmware image is a lower version than the currently running image, the downgrade will not be allowed.
 Downgrades can be enabled with `--allow-downgrades`.
- - If the provided firmware image already matches the version running on the device, the command will exit early.
-Firmware re-flashing can be enabled with `--allow-reflash-same-version`.
+ - To always upgrade/downgrade firmware to a specific version (i.e. as the entry point for an addon bundling firmware), use `--ensure-exact-version`.
+ - All of the above logic can be skipped with `--force`.

 ### Yellow
 The Yellow's bootloader can always be activated with the `--yellow-gpio-reset` flag: